rneyns/Deep_learning_based_mapping_of-_bee_friendly_trees/README.md

 If you use this code, please cite the paper:

 > Neyns, R., Gardein, H., Muenzinger, M., Hecht, R., Greil, H., & Canters, F. (2025).
-Mapping of bee-friendly trees through remote sensing: a novel approach to enhance pollinator conservation. *Ecological Informatics*.
+Mapping of bee-friendly trees through remote sensing: a novel approach to enhance pollinator conservation. *Ecological Informatics* (under review).

 ## Acknowledgements